- Explore the depth of the iconic Fish River Canyon

 If you would like to continue experiencing more of Aus, you can visit:

-- Prisoner-of-War Camp, which erected from World War I.
+- Prisoner-of-War Camp, which was erected during World War I.

-- First World War Graves, which is just west of the Prisoner-of-War Camp.
+- World War I Graves, which is just west of the Prisoner-of-War Camp.

 - Dicker Wilhelm, a mountain named for Kaiser Wilhelm II.